 And so Caju grew up with the Dogs for People team, and soon they discovered she was not only a fighter but also very kind, playful and empathetic.

 Her way to becoming a therapy dog

 Caju is a quick learner, and it was because of her character that the team began conducting behavioral tests to see her suitability for the Animal Assisted Intervention (AAI) program.
 She passed all selection tests, and so her training to become a therapy dog began!
 She started with great success in her very first therapy session with Eric, a child who had a great fear of dogs.
 With time, sweet Caju won him over with her gentle nature and playfulness.
 Caju was the only dog who Eric would dare to touch.

-Caju has grown into a fit and healthy dog, she is highly motivated by the interaction with children and elders (and of course, food).
-She spends one day a week training with her handler Ema, and four days at the Therapy and Research Center working primarily with children with disabilities.
-Once a week Caju also visits Floare Rosie, a center caring for the elderly.
+Caju grew into a fit and healthy dog, highly motivated by the interactions with children and elders (and of course, food).
+She spent one day a week training with her handler Ema and four days at the Therapy and Research Center working primarily with children with disabilities.
+Once a week Caju also visited Floare Rosie, a center caring for the elderly.

-The relationship Caju builds with patients is beautiful to see as she thrives from the interactions.
-Her training continues to improve, and she now works with two children on a regular basis.
+The relationship Caju built with patients was beautiful to see, as she thrived from the interactions and brought much joy to the people she interacted with.
+Her training continued to improve and she worked with two children on a regular basis.

 Caju also took part in the #NoStressWithFourPaws program and enjoyed interacting with students too.
 In November 2020, Caju retired as a therapy dog.